Ilyasahmed1999/Jarvis-1.0/README.md

-# Jarvis
+# Jarvis - Virtual Assistant
 **Problem Statment:**

  We are In the world of Technology.
 Where every thing is considered as binary either true or false.
-Now a days we have many virtual assistance such as
+Now a days we have many virtual assistant such as
-                  google assistance, alexa, siri but everything has its own positives and negatives.
-By using that virtual assistances we cant automate the tasks that we generally do on our day to day basis such as sending a mail, sending the whatsapp message and  opening any desktop application and reading the content of the website and Handling Word documents and the PDFs and Many More things...<br /><br />
+                  google assistant, alexa, siri but everything has its own positives and negatives.
+By using that virtual assistant we cant automate the tasks that we generally do on our day to day basis such as sending a mail, sending the whatsapp message and  opening any desktop application and reading the content of the website and Handling Word documents and the PDFs and Many More things...<br /><br />
 **Solution:**